-Create a Parent Passcode
+Create a Screen Time or Parent Passcode

 Additional Screen Time Restrictions

-Customize Days for the App Limits
+Customize Days for App Limits

 You may want to allow your child to use certain apps like entertainment or games more on weekends than during the week when they have school.

-Content and Privacy Restrictions
+Content & Privacy Restrictions

-Purchases, Apps, and Content Restrictions
+Store Purchases, Allowed Apps, and Content Restrictions

 The following section is another important one for you to check out.
 Content Restrictions lets you decide what type of content your child can view from movies and TV shows to books and apps.

 Each has its own options for you to choose from including age for apps and ratings for movies.
 You’ll also notice you can restrict certain types of web content, language, and Game Center options from this page.

 Privacy and Allowed Changes

-The last two areas here let you allow or disallow location sharing, passcode changes, account changes, and other items.
+The last two areas in the Content & Privacy Restrictions let you allow or disallow location sharing, passcode changes, account changes, and other items.
 Just tap each one and choose either Allow or Don’t Allow.

 Screen Time and Family Sharing Troubleshooting Tips

 - Disable and re-enable Screen Time from the Settings on both devices.

-- Restart the devices.
+- Restart both devices.

 Gray Screen on Screen Time

-Screen Time Pass Code Issues?
+Other Screen Time Passcode Issues?